 Access to LTC systems is reflected by three choice indicators and one means-testing indicator.
 Limitations in choice are defined as restrictions in the kind of benefit or provider that can be chosen and can relate to regional restriction or to insurance or benefit plans.
 The indicators are choice of homes-care provider (HC), choice of institutional care provider (IC) and choice between cash and in-kind benefits (CVSI).
-We constructed a cumulative index from these three choice indicators.
+We constructed a cumulative index from these three choice indicators, since cluster analysis profits from a small number of variables, since multicollinearity might weight individual variables too strong biasing the derivation of meaningful clusters (Milligan and Cooper, 1987).
+Moreover, this prevents findings from being biased by a strong overweighting of choice within the cluster analysis.
 This index (CIDX) may take values between 0-4, where 0 means absolute freedom of choice, while 4 reflects strong restrictions.
-We decided to include an index instead of single item, because cluster analysis profits from a small number of variables, since multicollinearity might weight individual variables too strong biasing the derivation of meaningful clusters (Milligan and Cooper, 1987).
-Moreover, this prevents findings from being biased by a strong overweighting of choice within the cluster analysis.
-Finally, we used means-testing (MTAB) for any benefit, which includes cash benefits, in-kind benefits, and other care related benefits.
+Furthermore, we used means-testing (MTAB) for any benefit, which includes cash benefits, in-kind benefits, and other care related benefits.
 If a country system applies no means-testing in LTC systems at all, it was coded 0 and 1 if means-testing takes place.

-As laid out in the theory section, within the performance dimension, indicators measuring the quality of care services such as the share of LTC recipients with pressure ulcers are not available.
-Therefore, we use indicators that are not exclusively but to a large part determined by the quality of LTC services.
+Finally, within the performance dimension, we use indicators that are not exclusively but to a large part determined by the quality of LTC services.
 We integrate life expectancy of people aged 65 or older (LEX) and the percentage of the population who are 65 or older and perceive their health as good or very good (SPH).

 Data

-At the beginning of the analysis, we excluded countries, where data was missing on single indicators for the whole observation period (Austria, Canada, Chile, Greece, Hungary, Iceland, Italy, Lithuania, Mexico, Portugal and Turkey) leading to an analysis sample of N=25 countries.
-We calculated an overall mean of the observation period between 2014-2016 for our analysis (Table 5, Online Appendix).
+After extraction, we excluded countries, where data was missing on single indicators for the whole observation period (Austria, Canada, Chile, Greece, Hungary, Iceland, Italy, Lithuania, Mexico, Portugal and Turkey) leading to an analysis sample of N=25 countries.
 To handle missing values within quantitative indicators we conducted a three-step process: First, we estimated a multiple imputed chained equation (MICE) regression model using predictive mean matching (PMM) for 20 cycles.
 Following the findings and recommendations of (White et al., 2011; Kleinke et al., 2011), we imputed missing mean values of indicators by predictive mean matching of the next neighbor, here the next year.
 If for example the value was missing in 2105 for a specific country, we estimated the model with the full information from 2014 and aggregated the values of 20 cycles to yearly mean.
 Second, we aggregated imputed data to the yearly-mean of the specific indicator if the true value was missing.
+Finally, we calculated an overall mean of the observation period between 2014-2016 for our analysis (Table 5, Online Appendix).

 Cluster analysis